 Key Definitions

 Base salary: The fixed annual cash payment before bonuses or equity.
-This is what most public salary surveys report and is almost always the floor of total compensation at tech companies.
+This is what most public salary surveys report and is almost always the floor of total compensation at technology companies.

-Total compensation (TC): The sum of base salary, annual performance bonus, and annualised equity (RSUs or options).
-At large tech companies, TC can be 1.5x to 3x base salary.
+Total compensation (TC): The sum of base salary, annual performance bonus, and annualized equity (RSUs or options).
+At large tech companies, TC can be 1.5x to 3x base salary -- making base salary a misleading comparison metric when evaluating offers across company types.

 RSU (Restricted Stock Unit): A grant of company shares that vest over time, typically on a four-year schedule with a one-year cliff.
-The value fluctuates with stock price.
+The value fluctuates with stock price, which creates both upside (if the stock appreciates) and risk (if it declines).

 Levels.fyi: A crowd-sourced compensation database primarily covering US tech companies.
-Submissions are verified by offer letters, making it more reliable than anonymous surveys for senior roles.
+Submissions are verified by offer letters, making it more reliable than anonymous surveys for understanding senior-level compensation structures.

 BLS Occupational Employment and Wage Statistics (OEWS): The US government's official wage survey, published annually.
-It captures broad occupational categories and is the most methodologically rigorous source, though it lags real-time market conditions.
+It captures broad occupational categories and is the most methodologically rigorous source, though it lags real-time market conditions by 12-18 months and does not capture equity compensation.

 US Data Scientist Salaries by Level

-The BLS reported a median annual wage of $108,020 for 'data scientists' in its 2023 OEWS release, placing the occupation in the top 10% of all US jobs by pay.
-That figure, however, captures an enormous range across levels, industries, and company types.
+The BLS reported a median annual wage of $108,020 for "data scientists" in its 2023 OEWS release, placing the occupation in the top 10% of all US jobs by pay.
+However, this figure captures an enormous range across levels, industries, and company types.
+The 10th percentile earned $59,500 and the 90th percentile earned $184,600 -- a spread of over 3x that reflects the diversity of roles grouped under the "data scientist" umbrella.

 Entry-Level (0-2 Years Experience)